bee-keeper/aws-ansible-django-deployment/README.md

   * [Supervisord](http://supervisord.org/)
   * [Memcached](http://memcached.org/)
   * [Virtualenv](http://virtualenv.readthedocs.org/en/latest/)
-5. Optionally install nodejs, mongodb or celery with reddis
+5. Optionally install nodejs, mongodb, elastic search or celery with reddis

 This stack comes with useful logging for gunicorn, supervisord, and nginx.
 It uses logrotate for managing logs and [aws-snapshot-tool](https://github.com/evannuil/aws-snapshot-tool) for rudimentary (full server image) backups.
 You can also use this playbook to deploy multiple apps to the same server.

-`*** Just a note - this is still under production and could still benefit from some security improvements and other tweaks.
-It's highly advised you use your AWS security settings to block all unneeded ports ***`
+`*** You probably don't want to use this for live use, it's more about providing a quick dev enviroment for common stack components ***`

 ##2 minute quick start

 Start by opening the `playbook.yml` file and providing values for all the non-commented variables listed under `vars`.
 The application will be deployed and owned by `application_user`.
 You'll need to provide their password hash by running the following command: